Mental Stimulation for Dogs

 I repeat, do not leave your dog unattended with rawhide products, no matter what the type.

-Clicker Training: Training your dog to offer behaviours using clicker training is a superb way to offer mental stimulation without worries.
+Clicker Training: Training your dog to offer behaviors using clicker training is a superb way to offer mental stimulation without worries.
 A 5-minute clicker session is a "brain drain" for a properly prepared dog.
 You don't even have to have a goal in your training!
 Who cares if you never go anywhere with what the dog is doing?
 I do this often with my own dogs.
 It is their absolute favorite activity...they will leave a delicious KONG to work for the click.
 They will tear down doors if they hear me working with another dog!
 Click here for how to clicker train your dog.

-Teaching Tricks/Obedience: Teach dog a number of silly tricks and functional obedience behaviours like sit/down/stay/stand and then ask the dog to do them throughout the day when they want something like petting, going outside, leash walks, ball games etc. Teach a variety so that you can ask for different things, always keeping the dog guessing what's next.
+Teaching Tricks/Obedience: Teach dog a number of silly tricks and functional obedience behaviors like sit/down/stay/stand and then ask the dog to do them throughout the day when they want something like petting, going outside, leash walks, ball games etc. Teach a variety so that you can ask for different things, always keeping the dog guessing what's next.

 Taking Classes: If you can manage to take an obedience, agility, flyball, frisbee, stockdog, lure coursing, Rally-O, or any other type of regular training class, do it!
 Even if you don't need to "learn" anything, your dog will get MASSIVE amounts of mental stimulation from the activity.